 The study estimates that most women started their day at 6:23 AM on average and didn’t gt done with parenting and/or career tasks until 8:31 PM.
 Being childless and in my early 30s, I can honestly say that was healthier than my schedule was when in graduate school, but I realize it’s an average.
 But let’s actually look at the things women are doing in their career time and home time that makes motherhood (or just femaledom) so time-consuming in the first place.

 Let’s start with the home life.
 Despite all of the advances women have made with careers and equal pay, the housework gap has moved to a standstill since the 80s.
 That means if you’re a millennial, your mom likely did the same number of hours of housework per week that you do, about 45 minutes per day.
 Homosexual couples are not exempt from this dynamic either, as those surveyed stated that the job of housework and child-rearing belonged to the more feminine of the two in same-sex relationships.
-Even despite the increase in men taking part of child-rearing activities (honestly not a hard statistic to improve, as men surveyed in 1965 spent only 2.5% of their time on child-rearing, now it’s up to 7%, according to the Pew Research Center).
+Despite the increase in men taking part of child-rearing activities (honestly not a hard statistic to improve, as men surveyed in 1965 spent only 2.5% of their time on child-rearing) their participation is only up to 7%, according to the Pew Research Center.

 For the sake of our running tally, let’s assume that our fictitious woman is getting up at 6:32 AM and doing her 45 minutes of housework then.
 Now it’s 7:17 AM.
 Glamour magazine did a study showing how long our Average Lady takes to get ready, which ends up being 24 days, 7 hours, and 40 minutes per year, compared to a man’s 9 days, 5 hours, and 27 minutes per year.
 This gives us about 583.6 hours per year for the Average Lady.
 Dividing that by 365 days per year gives us .62 hours per day that a woman spends maintaining her beauty routine in some fashion.
 Likely that time is including the hours it spends getting hair, nails, waxing, tanning, shopping, and other tasks done, but for the sake of our running tally we’ll put that all into our average day.
 That means after Average Lady does her 45 minutes of housework, she’s spending 37.2 minutes showering, doing her hair and makeup, and getting dressed.
 That takes us to 7:54 AM, and Average Lady has not done any child-rearing and hasn’t had breakfast yet.
 Let’s assume her job starts at 9:00 AM so she has time to do this.